dotnet/maui/.github/ISSUE_TEMPLATE/spec.md

 # [The feature]

-Provide a concise description of the feature and the motivation for adding it to Xamarin.Forms
+Provide a concise description of the feature and the motivation for adding it to MAUI

 # API